Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Introduction

-which results from self-consistently described out-of-plane electric fields $\mathbf E(\mathbf r,z)$, induced by the dielectric environment and examine its consequences for excitons in atomically thin semiconductors.
-Here, \mbox{$\boldsymbol{\sigma}= ^{\top}$} is the vector of the Pauli matrices $\sigma_i$, \mbox{$\mathbf p=\frac{\hbar}{\mathrm i}\nabla$} is the momentum operator and $\alpha_{\text{BR}}$ is the Rashba coupling constant, which, in solids, is greatly enhanced compared to the atomic constant in vacuum \cite{article:THEORY_Bychkov_Rashba_Coupling_Kormanyos2014,book:Spin_orbit_coupling_Winkler2003}.
+In this work, we derive a many-body Rashba PSOI mechanism \cite{article:THEORY_DispersionBychkovRashba1984,article:THEORY_Bychkov_Rashba_Coupling_Kormanyos2014,gindikin2022spin,chang1993many}, which results from self-consistently described out-of-plane electric fields $\mathbf E(\mathbf r,z)$ induced by the dielectric environment and examine its consequences for excitons in atomically thin semiconductors.

+The nonrelativistic limit of the Dirac equation results in the Pauli equation, where the spin-orbit interaction appears.
+The corresponding Hamiltonian reads \cite{book:Spin_orbit_coupling_Winkler2003}: